Autism vs Down Syndrome: Recognizing Unique Characteristics

 Communication and Social Experiences

 Autistic individuals often experience challenges in communication.
-For instance, a child may struggle to make eye contact, interpret facial expressions, or understand the nuances of conversation.
-These differences can lead to difficulties forming friendships, as typical social interactions may feel overwhelming or confusing.
+A child may struggle to make eye contact, interpret facial expressions, or understand conversational nuances.
+These differences can make forming friendships feel overwhelming.

 Repetitive Behaviors and Interests